QubesOS/qubes-doc/user/advanced-topics/managing-vm-kernels.md

 ## Installing different VM kernel based on dom0 kernel

 It is possible to package a kernel installed in dom0 as a VM kernel.
-This makes it possible to use a VM kernel which is not packaged by Qubes team.
+This makes it possible to use a VM kernel which is not packaged by the Qubes team.
 This includes:

  * using a Fedora kernel package